oracle/graal/docs/getting-started/graalvm-community/get-started-graalvm-community.md

 gu install native-image
 ```

-The `HelloWorld` example from above is used here to demonstrate how to generate a native image:
+The `HelloWorld` example from above is used here to demonstrate how to generate a native executable:
 ```java
 // HelloWorld.java
 public class HelloWorld {